-Today we talk about cabbage rolls stuffed with stockfish and potatoes, a rich, hearty, and very tasty fish main course.
-It can be served at a special occasion or Sunday lunch.
-It is also well-suited as a leftover recipe, to prepare an alternative dish, different from the usual using stockfish, or leftover boiled potatoes from a previous recipe.
-Stockfish and potato rolls can be enjoyed both hot and cold and contain no eggs, gluten, or dairy.
+Today we talk about cabbage rolls stuffed with stockfish and potatoes, a rich, hearty, and very appetizing fish dish.
+It is a dish that can also be served on a special occasion or for Sunday lunch.
+It is also suitable as a recovery recipe, to prepare an alternative dish, different from the usual, using stockfish, or leftover boiled potatoes from a previous recipe.
+The stockfish and potato rolls can be enjoyed both hot and cold and do not contain eggs, gluten, or dairy.

 - Difficulty: Easy